MicrosoftDocs/VBA-Docs/api/Access.DoCmd.SearchForRecord.md

 # DoCmd.SearchForRecord method (Access)

-You can use the **SearchForRecord** method to search for a specific record in a table, query, form, or report.
+Use the **SearchForRecord** method to search for a specific record in a table, query, form, or report.

 ## Syntax